szyhf/go-excel/README.md

 Expect to create a reader library to read relate-db-like excel easily.
 Just like read a config.

+> This library can read all xlsx file correctly from our project now.

 ```shell
 go get github.com/szyhf/go-excel
 ```